 Discussions will be facilitated by MENA Arts UK Steering Group & Hyphen Artist Collective members.

-HOW TO APPLY: We welcome writers with a “hyphenated” artist skill set or cultural background OR MENA+ writers to apply.
+HOW TO APPLY: We welcome writers with a “hyphenated” artist skill set or cultural background OR MENA+/SWANA writers to apply.
+We encourage Global Majority, Migrant and/or Underrepresented hyphenated artists to apply.
 Writers of all levels and experience are welcome.
 Please email HyphenArtistCollective@gmail.com sharing a bit about yourself with your contact information and whether you wish to attend in-person or Zoom sessions.
-We’d love to hear about what you’re working on or the challenges/successes you’re facing in the UK Arts Industry.
+We’d love to hear about what you’re working on.

 YOUNESS BOUZINAB (Member) is a Moroccan, Greek and Belgian performer, theatre-maker and dramaturg with an interest in Internationalism and Multilingualism.
 After studying Art History, Archaeology and Assyriology, Youness trained on the BA (Hons) Acting, Collaborative and Devised Theatre course at the Royal Central School of Speech and Drama, where he worked with Complicite (Maktub, Pleasance Theatre).